 Chef/owner Pete Campbell initially created a fan base at the Linden Hills Farmers Market before matriculating to this sharp brick-and-mortar outlet, where he bakes pizzas of distinction ($15-$22) in a wood-burning oven.
-Curbside and delivery, 4-9 p.m. daily.
+Par-baked pizzas and pizza-making kits are also available.
+Curbside, 4-9 p.m.
+Wed.-Sun.

 5416 Penn Av.
 S., Mpls., 612-259-7147, redwagon-mpls.com

 Spoon and Stable

 At his four-star North Loop restaurant, two-time James Beard award winner Gavin Kaysen is serving a few two-course dinners (salad or roasted Brussels sprouts with pan-roasted halibut or a tamarind-glazed pork chop), fresh pasta with sauces and take-and-bake meal kits that serve between two and six; find the ever-changing menu on the restaurant’s website.
 The bar is preparing cocktail kits and is selling crystal-clear Minnesota Ice.
 Order between 11 a.m. and 8 p.m.
 Curbside, 4-8 p.m.
 Weds.-Sun.